jhu-cisst/mechatronics-embedded/ReadMe.md

    2. Linux (`platform_linux`): This platform/domain is for applications that run on the Petalinux system.
 Although it is possible to add Linux applications to the Petalinux build (see below), it is usually more convenient to develop them here.
 It is recommended to use the petalinux-generated sysroot (see `fpgav3-sysroot-cortexa9.zip` below) rather than the default sysroot.

 3. Use Petalinux to build a Linux image and package it for deployment (e.g., via the MicroSD card).
-It is possible to add applications to the Linux image, though in most cases it would be more convenient to build them with Vitis, using the Linux platform/domain described  above.
+It is possible to add applications to the Linux image, though in most cases it would be more convenient to build them with Vitis, using the Linux platform/domain described  above, or to cross-compile them as documented in the `cross_compile` subdirectory.
 The source files are in the `petalinux` sub-directory.

 ## Output Files